EugeniaYang/EugeniaYang.github.io/_pages/about.md

 ---

 Hi!
 My name is Ziqi Yang 杨子祺.
 Starting Fall 2024, I have been an Informatics PhD student at **University of California, Irvine**, Donald Bren School of Informatics and Computer Science.
 My research interests lies in human-computer interaction and personal health informatics.
-I am lucky to be advised by **Prof. Yunan Chen** and working with **Prof. Daniel Epstein** on my research project(s) :)
+I am lucky to be advised by [**Prof. Yunan Chen**](https://www.informatics.uci.edu/explore/faculty-profiles/yunan-chen/) and working with [**Prof. Daniel Epstein**](https://depstein.net/) at the [HAI Lab](https://hai.ics.uci.edu/) on my research project(s) :)

-Prior to joining UCI, I got my master's degree in Information Science at **the University of Michigan, Ann Arbor** majoring in User Experience and Human-Computer Interaction, where I worked with Prof. Mark Newman and Prof. Pedja Klasnja on projects on mobile health interventions.
-I also worked with Prof. Dakuo Wang at Northeastern University studying LLMs for patient-provider communication for older adults and cancer patients.
+Prior to joining UCI, I got my master's degree in Information Science at **the University of Michigan, Ann Arbor** majoring in User Experience and Human-Computer Interaction, where I worked with [Prof. Mark Newman](https://mwnewman.people.si.umich.edu/) and [Prof. Pedja Klasnja](https://www.pedjaklasnja.com/) on projects on mobile health interventions.
+I also worked with [Prof. Dakuo Wang](https://www.dakuowang.com/) at Northeastern University studying LLMs for patient-provider communication for older adults and cancer patients.

 I gradutated from Shanghai Jiao Tong University with a bachelor's degree in Electrical and Computer Engineering in 2022.
 I also took electives in Industrial Design and social sciences from SJTU School of Design and University of California, Berkeley.